Automattic/Edit-Flow/readme.txt

 == Changelog ==

+= 0.9 (January 10, 2018) =
+* Feature: Block Editor compatibility for Custom Status module.
+Props [rinatkhaziev](https://github.com/rinatkhaziev).
+See [BLOCKS.md](BLOCKS.md) for details.
+* Feature: new filter `ef_calendar_item_html` for Calendar module that allows to print custom markup for each day.
+* UI Improvement: start removing arbitrary colors and conform to WP Color guide.
+A collective effort.
+* UI Improvement: Add [NO ACCESS] and [NO EMAIL] to the list of notified users to indicate that a user doesn't have the access to the post and that a user doesn't have an email set, respectively.
+Props [WPprodigy](https://github.com/WPprodigy) [jerclarke](https://github.com/jerclarke).

 = 0.8.3 (June 14, 2018) =
 * UI Improvement: Made primary buttons on Settings screen consistent with WordPress UI.
 Props [cojennin](https://github.com/cojennin).
 * UI Improvement: Display who particularly was notified about an editorial comment.
 Props [goodguyry](https://github.com/goodguyry), [WPprodigy](https://github.com/WPprodigy)